 1999.
 “Interwar Fascist Popularity in Europe and the Default of the Left,” with William Brustein.
 European Sociological Review.
 15(2): 159-178.

 1998.
 “Gender and Nazism: Women Joiners of the Pre-1933 Nazi Party,” with Brian Ault.
 American Behavioral Scientist.
 41(9): 1193-1218.

 Dr. Marit Berntson joined the Roanoke faculty in fall 2002 after spending two years at Grinnell College as a Mellon postdoctoral fellow and lecturer.
 She received her Ph.D. from the University of Minnesota and her B.A. from St. Olaf College.
 Dr. Berntson is currently working with Dr. Kristi Hoffman, Roanoke College, and Dr. Tracy Luff, Concord University, on a study of relationships, hooking up, and dating among college students, which has resulted in two refereed publications.
 She has published a chapter on fascism in the Oxford Bibliographies in Sociology and is currently conducting research on the anti-immigration and the anti-racism movements in France from 1981 to 1986.
 Her published dissertation research was on women's reasons for joining France's extreme right-wing Front National political party, based on an analysis of party documents, fieldwork, and interviews and correspondence conducted from 1997-2000.
 Her earlier research was on nationalism, fascism in Europe between the first and second world wars, and women in the pre-1933 Nazi Party.
-In addition to chairing the Department of Sociology and the Institutional Review Board, Dr. Berntson serves on the Faculty Grievance Committee, the Academic Integrity Council, and as a Faculty Marshall.
+In addition to chairing the Department of Sociology and the Institutional Review Board, Dr. Berntson serves on the Faculty Affairs Committee, the Academic Integrity Council, and as a Faculty Marshal.